jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"A Legal Implementation of Luck Egalitarianism," presented at the 18th Metting of the Society for Social Choice and Welfare, 2026.

-"A Moral Disregard Theory of Rights Forfeiture," presented at the Australasian Workshop in Moral Philosophy, 2026 and the VUW Philosophy Colloquium, 2026.
+"A Moral Disregard Theory of Rights Forfeiture," presented at the Australasian Workshop in Moral Philosophy, 2026; the VUW Philosophy Colloquium, 2026; and the Rights, Reciprocity, and Mental Health workshop (University of Tokyo), 2026.

 "Anarchism and Utilitarianism," presented at the VUW Philosophy Colloquium, 2025.